MarkusBordihn/BOs-Lobby/README.md

 # 🏝 Lobby, Fishing and Mining Dimension

-Provides a easy to use lobby, fishing and optimized mining dimension for you and your friends.
+Provides a easy to use lobby (with an underground maze), fishing and optimized mining dimension for you and your friends.

 ## Features ⭐